 If your shooting requirements only have to deal with .22 caliber pellets, this one can be a good deal to consider.
 With a velocity of 1300 FPS, the gun manages to hit targets with great accuracy.

-As for featuring a IGT Mach 1 system, the gun delivers better accuracy, constant power, and minimum stock vibration while firing pellets.
+As for featuring an IGT Mach 1 system, the gun delivers better accuracy, constant power, and minimum stock vibration while firing pellets.

 Like most high-end air guns, the stock of this one is also made of all-weather synthetic material.
 Due to its rubberized grip, you will not feel uncomfortable while shooting even when your hands sweat.

-Another exciting feature of the gun is that it comes with Recoil reducing rail that maximizes the lifespan of the scope and maintains excellent accuracy.
+Another exciting feature of the 22 caliber air rifle is that it comes with Recoil reducing rail that maximizes the lifespan of the scope and maintains excellent accuracy.

 Weighing 6.88 lbs. this one isn’t the lightest firearm on the list.
 If you have a large arm and you are powerful enough to carry this rifle in the field, you will have some quality firing time with great accuracy.